 Conjunction is a word that connect words, phrases, or clauses.
-An example of the conjunctions in English are: and, but, because, etc. The closest-equivalent gloss finish is one of some ASL conjunctions.
+An example of the conjunctions in English are: and, but, because, etc. ASL has a number of conjunctions, which some of them are similar to English (e.g. BUT, IF) but some others are exclusive to ASL.

 The ASL conjunctions are usually accompanied with raised eyebrows. (a glossing symbol /\ for raised eyebrows)